 Guides, toolkits and more

-The following list of and guides, publications, useful links, surveys, strategies and policies complement Arts For All: Ngā toi mō te katoa, published in 2014 by Arts Access Aotearoa with support from Creative New Zealand and Wellington City Council.
+The following list of and guides, publications, useful links, surveys, strategies and policies complement Ngā toi mō te katoa: Arts For All, published in 201o and then updated in 2014 and 2020 by Arts Access Aotearoa with support from Creative New Zealand and Wellington City Council.
 This guide provides practical and long-term ways to increase access to the arts, market your events to the disabled community and build new audiences.

 - Handbooks and guides

 - Strategies policies and the law

 - Access for Deaf and hard of hearing people

 - Access for people with learning disability

 - Accessible exhibitions